 What’s more, mulberries are packed with anthocyanins, which are plant pigments that are strong antioxidants.

 Test-tube and animal studies show that mulberry extract may help lower blood sugar levels, aid weight loss, fight cancer, and protect your brain from damage.

 Mulberries are juicy, sweet berries that are delicious fresh or cooked.
 They’re high in iron and anthocyanin antioxidants.

 Salmonberries are the fruit of the Rubus spectabilis plant, which belongs to the rose family.

 Salmonberries are a good source of manganese, providing 55% of the RDI in 3.5 ounces (100 grams).
-Manganese is essential for nutrient metabolism, has powerful antioxidant effects, and is vital for bone health (
+Manganese is essential for nutrient metabolism and bone health, and it has powerful antioxidant effects (

 The berries also contain good amounts of vitamins K and C, offering 18% and 15% of the RDI in a 3.5-ounce (100-gram) serving, respectively (

 Salmonberries are fairy tasteless when fresh, so they’re commonly made into jams, wines, and other foods.
 They’re a good source of manganese and vitamins C and K.

 Amelanchier alnifolia is a shrub that’s native to North America.

 It grows 3–26 feet (1–8 meters) high and produces edible fruit known as saskatoon berries.
 These purple berries are approximately 1/4–1 inch (5–15 mm) in diameter (37).